azeezabidoye/react-pizza-menu-pro/README.md

 -   NB: React was created in 2011 by Jordan Walke, an engineer working at Facebook at the time.
 In 2013, React was open-sourced for everyone to use.

-`html
-It is no longer advisable to use Create-react-app to build professional projects but Vite is now recommended [vite.dev](vite.dev)
+`It is no longer advisable to use Create-react-app to build professional projects but Vite is now recommended [vite.dev](vite.dev)`

-`
+## Setup React App

+`cmd
+npx create-react-app project_name`